cvredenburgh/cvredenburgh.github.io/content/projects/hiring-active-investing.md

 We are likely in the circumstance (systemically speaking, at least in the United States) of:
 a) knowing the importance of selecting a great team and
 b) not having effective tools to do so, but
-c) electing to spend enormous resources on interviewing so as to at least *give the impression we are taking team development very seriously and instituting all the best (ineffective) practices.*
+c) electing to spend enormous resources on interviewing so as to at least *give the impression we are taking team development very seriously and instituting all the best (but ineffective) practices.*

 ### What Can Be Learned In Interview?

 #### What Interviews Incentivize

 (falsehoods and overclaims)

+## Takeaways

+## Appendix
 Levashina, J., Hartwell, C. J., Morgeson, F. P., & Campion, M. A. (2014).
 The structured employment interview: Narrative and quantitative review.
 Personnel Psychology, 67(1), 241–293.
 (Meta on deception; ties to low r=0.18 for unstructured.)

-## Takeaways
+Wingate, T. G., Bourdage, J. S., & Steel, P. (2024).
+Evaluating interview criterion-related validity for distinct constructs: A meta-analysis.
+International Journal of Selection and Assessment.
+DOI: 10.1111/ijsa.12494.
+(85 studies, n=30,000+; r=0.30 overall, but drops for contextual performance.)

+Weekley & Gier (1987) within McDaniel: r=0.48 for sales (case-analog), but n=104 limits generalizability.
+Critique: Tan, H. (2023).
+Do consulting case study interviews work?
+A deep dive.
+StrategyU Blog. https://strategyu.co/case-studies-deep-dive/

+(code interviews and brain teasers near 0 predictability, 10y of Google data) Bock, L. (2015).
+Work Rules!
+Insights from Inside Google That Will Transform How You Live and Lead.